brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 We will take our Avisi toolkit, used on the [website](https://www.avisi.nl) and internal projects, as an example.
-Our designer starts the process with designing all the basic elements of the periodic table of HTML elements and atoms (you can read more about his process in subsequent blogposts [here](#TODO)).
-After the design process a design document is delivered.
+Our designer starts the process with designing all the basic elements of the periodic table of HTML elements and atoms (you can read more about his process in subsequent blog posts [here](#TODO)).
+After the design process, a design document is delivered.

 Based on his design document we start with extracting settings.
-Our toolkit has four primary colors, so those are defined as variables in a file called `colors.scss` placed in the folder `settings` and import it in our `index.scss` file so it becomes globally accesible in the toolkit.
+Our toolkit has four primary colors, so those are defined as variables in a file called `colors.scss` placed in the folder `settings` and import it in our `index.scss` file so it becomes globally accessible in the toolkit.
 Same goes for fonts and other variables.

-We use [box-sizing](https://www.paulirish.com/2012/box-sizing-border-box-ftw/) and [normalize.css](https://necolas.github.io/normalize.css/) so set a consistent base for all browsers to start from.
+We use [box-sizing](https://www.paulirish.com/2012/box-sizing-border-box-ftw/) and [normalize.css](https://necolas.github.io/normalize.css/) to set a consistent base for all browsers to start from.
 Those go as separate files in the `generic` folder with corresponding imports in our index SCSS file.

 Then we look at the elements that have default styling in browsers, like the `p` element.
-In the design document there are styles defined like line height, font family, and font size.
-For each HTML element we create a file in `elements` folder and import them.
+In the design document, there are styles defined like line height, font family, and font size.
+For each HTML element, we create a file in `elements` folder and import them.

 ### Atom
-With a base for our toolkit set we start building the real heroes of the toolkit, the atoms!
+With a base for our toolkit set, we start building the real heroes of the toolkit, the atoms!

 An atom is something really small.
-A few examples are buttons, search fields, labels, logo's, links etc. Using BEM we make create all these small atoms as block's.
-An easy example for an atom is a button.
+A few examples are buttons, search fields, labels, logo's, links etc. Using BEM we make create all these small atoms as blocks.
+An easy example of an atom is a button.
 We created a file called `button.scss` in the *components* folder and add our import under the components section int he `index.scss`.

-The button has some "behaviour" such as being visually displayed as a primary or secondary button.
-Also the button comes in four colors which are defined in our settings.
+The button has some "behavior" such as being visually displayed as a primary or secondary button.
+Also, the button comes in four colors which are defined in our settings.
 So, as we talked about in our BEM introduction, we create a button block with a base styling which has no color.
-Then, using our primary colors, we enumerate through each color and create the apropiate modifiers.
-The primary and secondary version are also available as BEM modifiers.
+Then, using our primary colors, we enumerate through each color and create the appropiate modifiers.
+The primary and secondary version is also available as BEM modifiers.
 This means that the component has 6 possible combinations.
 This is based on 1 (`.button`) * 2 (`--secondary` and `--primary`) * 4 (`--blue` and the rest of the colors).
 This is just an example.
 In our toolkit the button can also be displayed as disabled and has four possible sized, thus creating even more options.
-As you can see BEM can be really powerfull!
+As you can see BEM can be really powerful!

 ### Molecule